TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-05-24-boss-vs-masseuse-way-to-add-coding-standards-to-big-project.md

     or a **masseuse who's taking care of your hands** tired from programming with her gentle hands?
     <br><br>
     When it comes to coding standards, the love and fun is the best experience with it.
 Let's look how such "masseuse" can be added to your big project.

 tweet: "New Post on My Blog: Boss vs. Masseuse Way How to Add Coding Standards to a Big Project #php #kaizen #fromzerotohero"
 tweet_image: "/assets/images/posts/2018/cs-masseuce/unknown-error.png"

+updated_since: "February 2021"
+updated_message: |
+    Use new Symplify 9 syntax for PHPStan rule registration.
 ---

 ## "The Boss" Way to Add Coding Standard